Brazilian ship Pedro I: In southern Brazil

 The instructions sent on 9 August 1774 by the Marquis of Pombal to the Viceroy of Brazil, Luís de Almeida Portugal, the 2nd Marquis of Lavradio, read:

 By 1 February 1775, the squadron had already reached Santa Catarina, with Santo António e São José serving as its flagship.
 The following year, on 6 February 1776, at 15:00, Santo António e São José sailed from Santa Catarina towards Rio Grande do Sul accompanied by nine vessels: two frigates, two corvettes, three smacks, a brig and a sloop.
 Part of the Santa Catarina Regiment embarked on these ships, this regiment was known as Barriga Verde, "Green Belly".
-The squadron reached its destination on February 14, anchoring away from the coast.
-The next day chief MacDuall went ashore in order to meet with the Army Commander in Operations.
+The squadron reached its destination on 14 February, anchoring away from the coast.
+The next day, MacDouall went ashore in order to meet with the Army Commander in Operations.

-Shortly after, heavy winds hit the squadron from the southeast, which caused a lot of problems to it, as it was anchored outside the port, which was occupied by both naval and land Spanish forces.
-In the morning of February 19, the squadron, headed by Santo António, entered the port and attacked the enemy naval forces stationed there the next day.
+Shortly after, heavy winds hit the squadron from the southeast, causing a lot of issues to it, as it was anchored outside the port, which was occupied by both naval and land Spanish forces.
+In the morning of 19 February, the squadron, headed by Santo António, entered the port and attacked the enemy naval forces stationed there the next day.
 In addition to some wounded, eight soldiers died in the combat.
-On April 1 of that same year, a new attack was carried out on the port's fortifications and naval forces.
-This attack ended in a Luso-Brazilian victory, as it gave them the complete possession of Rio Grande do Sul.
+On 1 April of that same year, a new attack was carried out on the port's fortifications and naval forces.
+This attack ended in a Luso-Brazilian victory, as it gave them complete possession of Rio Grande do Sul.